 referral The number of referrals the resolver received through- out the resolution process.
 In the above example this is 2, which are most likely com and example.com. restart The number of cycles that the resolver tried remote servers at the domain zone.
 In each cycle the re- solver sends one query (possibly resending it, depend- ing on the response) to each known name server of the domain zone. qrysent The number of queries the resolver sent at the domain zone. timeout The number of timeouts since the resolver received the last response. lame The number of lame servers the resolver detected at the domain zone.
-A server is detected to be lame ei- ther by an invalid response or as a result of lookup in BIND9's address database (ADB), where lame servers are cached.

-neterr The number of erroneous results that the resolver encountered in sending queries at the domain zone.
-One common case is the remote server is unreachable and the resolver receives an ICMP unreachable error message. badresp The number of unexpected responses (other than lame) to queries sent by the resolver at the domain zone. adberr Failures in finding remote server addresses of the domain zone in the ADB.
+A server is detected to be lame ei- ther by an invalid response or as a result of lookup in BIND9's address database (ADB), where lame servers are cached. neterr The number of erroneous results that the resolver en- countered in sending queries at the domain zone.
+One common case is the remote server is unreachable and the resolver receives an ICMP unreachable error mes- sage. badresp The number of unexpected responses (other than lame) to queries sent by the resolver at the domain zone. adberr Failures in finding remote server addresses of the domain zone in the ADB.
 One common case of this is that the remote server's name does not have any ad- dress records. findfail Failures of resolving remote server addresses.
-This is a total number of failures throughout the resolution process. valfail Failures of DNSSEC validation.
-Validation failures are counted throughout the resolution process (not limited to the domain zone), but should only happen in domain.
+This is a total number of failures throughout the resolution pro- 1.6.13 Cess. valfail Failures of DNSSEC validation.
+Validation failures are counted throughout the resolution process (not limited to the decree of the resolution process) but should only be read in ited to the domain zone), but should only happen in domain. dollati.

 At the debug levels of 3 or higher, the same messages as those at the debug 1 level are logged for other errors than SERVFAIL.
-Note that negative responses such as NXDOMAIN are not regarded as errors here
+Note that negative responses such as NXDOMAIN are not regarded as errors here.